-The HP.42 had a cruise speed of 96 miles per hour (155 kilometers per hour) and a maximum speed was 120 miles per hour (193 kilometers per hour).
-Its range was 500 miles (805 kilometers).
+The HP.42 had a cruise speed of 96 miles per hour (155 kilometers per hour) and its maximum speed was 120 miles per hour (193 kilometers per hour).
+The airliner’s range was 500 miles (805 kilometers).

-During ten years of operation, no lives had been lost on an H.P.
-42, a record believed unique in civil aviation.
 Several aircraft were placed in service with the Royal Air Force at the beginning of World War II.
 Helena was damaged in a hard landing, and after inspection, was scrapped.
-By 1941, all H.P.42s had been destroyed.
+By 1941, all HP.42s had been destroyed.

-31 December 1985: At 5:14 p.m., Central Standard Time, a Douglas DC-3C, N711Y, registered to Century Equipment, Inc., crash-landed in a field near DeKalb, Texas.
+31 December 1985: At 5:14 p.m., Central Standard Time, a Douglas DC-3C, N711Y,¹ crash-landed in a field near DeKalb, Texas.
 The airplane struck a wire and several trees and was extensively damaged.
 The airplane, already on fire, was completely destroyed.

 The pilot and co-pilot escaped through cockpit windows, but all seven passengers, including singer Rick Nelson, died.

 At 5:08 p.m., the pilot informed Air Traffic Control that he had a problem and was going to divert from the intended destination of Dallas, Texas, to Texarkana.
 At 5:11 p.m., ATC received a call from N711Y saying that there was smoke in the cockpit.
-It was then seen on radar to be descending.
+At 5:12 p.m., it was seen on radar at an altitude of 600 feet (183 meters).
 The airplane disappeared from radar at 5:14 p.m.

 Witnesses reported seeing the airplane descending in a left turn to line up with a farm field.
-It was trailing smoke and small pieces of metal fell off which started several small fires.
-The DC-3 struck two power wires suspended about 30 feet (9 meters) above the ground, a utility pole and several trees.
+It was trailing smoke.
+Small pieces of metal fell off which started several small fires.
+The DC-3 struck two power wires suspended about 30 feet (9 meters) above the ground, then a utility pole and several trees.